Samuel Taylor Coleridge: Kubla Khan

 Posted on 17th January 2021

-Suffering from ill-health and depression all his life there is a darkness in Coleridge’s soul that was etched in the ink of his quill, a reflective mirror that is perhaps lacking in the other Romantic Poets with the exception of Blake.
+Suffering from ill-health and depression all his life there is a darkness in Coleridge’s soul that was etched in the ink of his quill, a reflective mirror that is lacking in the other Romantic Poets apart from Blake, perhaps.

 Coleridge took drugs but not just for recreation for often in pain he had been a laudanum addict for many years.
 Whilst staying with Wordsworth and his sister in the Lake District he began taking a potent mix of opium and alcohol known as Kendall Black Drop that gave him the most terrible nightmares that tormented his sleeping hours but inspired his waking ones.

 Kubla Khan, written in 1797 but not published until 1816 was, he later wrote, inspired by an opium induced vision of Xanadu but it was a dream not a nightmare.